Bluetooth: Mesh and peripheral coexistence

 The mesh and peripheral coexistence sample supports the following development kits:

-The sample also requires a smartphone with the following apps:
+The sample also requires a smartphone with nRF Connect for Mobile and one of the following apps:

 The purpose of this sample is to showcase an application where a peripheral can operate independently of Bluetooth mesh.
 It combines the features of the Bluetooth: Peripheral LBS sample and the Bluetooth: Mesh light sample into a single application.